Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 There is no simple yes or no answer to this question.
 The answer will depend on many factors, the biggest of which is your own opinion on security.
 However, I do have some recommendations.
 Before we get to those, we need to examine some basic facts about anti-virus (AV) software.

-Perhaps the biggest fact that often gets swept under the rug is that no AV software catches 100% of all viruses.
+Perhaps the biggest fact that often gets swept under the rug is that no AV software (including XProtect, the anti-malware feature of Mac OS X) catches 100% of all viruses.
 It is known that AV software in the Windows world recognizes at best 90% of all malware.
-Although some Mac anti-virus software does better than that (see my latest round of anti-virus testing), none is perfect, and some is actually pretty awful.
+Although some Mac anti-virus software does better than that, none is perfect, and some is actually pretty awful.
+Some is known to detect almost no Mac malware.

-Another important thing to know is that no AV software is capable of intercepting a brand-new virus.
-When a new virus appears, that virus must become widespread enough to be noticed by the companies publishing AV software.
-Then they must find a copy of the virus, examine it and add it to the list of virus definitions used by their software.
+Another important thing to understand is that no AV software is capable of intercepting brand-new malware.
+When new malware appears, that malware must become widespread enough to be noticed by the companies publishing AV software.
+Then they must find a copy of the malware, examine it and add it to the list of malware definitions used by their software.
 And, of course, none of that does you any good until you actually download the update, which doesn’t happen immediately.
-This means that, even if a particular AV program worked with 100% efficiency, it still would be completely useless for a period of time after the introduction of a new virus.
+This means that, even if a particular AV program worked with 100% efficiency, it still would be completely useless for a period of time after the introduction of new malware.
 In the case of the MacDefender outbreak, frequent name changes and minor tweaks to the “packaging” kept the MacDefender trojan variants one step ahead of all anti-virus software, for a day at a time here and there.

 Because of all this, blind usage of AV software can often make one more susceptible to infection by the right malware.
 If you become complacent, assuming that your AV software will protect you, it is unlikely that you will be as cautious as you should be, and something will eventually slip past your AV software.
 This is not just a theoretical concern, it has been documented to actually happen.
 I have personally seen reports from people with AV software who nonetheless got infected with something.